coppee/gdpr-cookie/README.md

 Whether or not to reload the page after the user presses the accept button.
 Default is `false`.

+### allowUnadvanced

+Whether or not to allow hiding the checkboxes after showing them.
+Default is `false`.

+### switchAdvanced

+When `true`, it will hide the intro text when showing the checkboxes (i.e. switch between the two).
+Default is `false`.

 ### acceptBtnLabel

 Label for the accept button.
 No html is allowed.
 Default is `"Accept cookies"`.